-- Informed buying decisions: Building a greater understanding of where and how money is spent across the organisation facilitates more accurate budget forecasting and smoother cash flow.
+- Informed buying decisions: Building a greater understanding of where and how money is spent across the organization facilitates more accurate budget forecasting and smoother cash flow.

 The reverse can also be true.
 Experienced purchasing professionals can negotiate extended payment term contracts to increase the business liquidity.
-The key is to realise the most advantageous pay schedule for the circumstances.
+The key is to realize the most advantageous pay schedule for the circumstances.

-“Every business person understands impact to the bottom line, and that makes cost reduction initiatives the strongest argument in favour of an organised, automated procurement system.”
+“Every business person understands impact to the bottom line, and that makes cost reduction initiatives the strongest argument in favor of an organized, automated procurement system.”

 3. Hire Purchasing Professionals

 Contrary to popular belief that purchasing is similar to clerical or accounting work, purchasing professionals have a specific skill set.
 Since most company spend flows out through the purchasing department, hiring professionals should be a no-brainer.

 Purchasing professionals have a wide variety of skills, including industry knowledge, data analysis skills, negotiation skills, and interpersonal skills.